 - Virginia sweetspire

 - Alpine currant

 Groundcovers will help with erosion issues and fill in around plants to help prevent weeds and create a seamless, lush garden.
 Try any of the following:

 - Hog peanut

 Taller accent plants can help give dimension and privacy to the landscaping.
 Many of these are evergreen, but there are also plenty that are deciduous and provide fall color displays.
 Evergreen trees and shrubs have permanent beauty and are generally easy to care for and grow slowly, which means they don’t alter the landscape by very much over time.

 Some evergreen options are:

 Deciduous trees grace the river landscape and offer many seasons of interest.
-Red, silver and sugar maples all perform well at river’s edge.
+Red, silver, and sugar maples all perform well at the river’s edge.
 The common honey locust has an untidy habit but produces huge, delightful seed pods and golden fall color.
-Others to try might include white or green ash trees, swamp white oak and basswood.
+Others to try might include white or green ash trees, swamp white oak, and basswood.